Ausblick auf Rio de Janeiro

 Bus 2101 is an express connection between Galeao and Santos Dumont airports.

-Bus 2145 is a regular city bus service to the central bus station, downtown and Santos Dumont Airport.
+Bus 2145 is a regular city bus service to the central bus station, city centre and Santos Dumont Airport.
 It runs every 20 minutes between 5:30 and 22:30.
 Ticket counters for these bus lines are located in the arrivals area of both terminals.

 Viaçao 1001 operates the city bus line 761-D from the airport to Niterói.
 The same company also operates a premium bus to Armaçao dos Búzios four times a day.
 Departure is from the arrivals level of Terminal 1.